 Finish The Flooring:

 Another basic thing when you finish the basement is to finish the floors.
 You can choose carpet flooring or floor laminating.
 The basement floors tend to attract moisture which is why laminating is the best option for this work.
 No matter whatever flooring you choose you need to install the subfloor and also repair if there is any crack.
 Remember to install a subfloor, do not install your flooring directly to concrete as this will damage your basement floor very fast.
 Also, waterproof the concrete so that it does not cause any damage.
+See if you need your plumbing and water tanks checked before you put on the final flooring, you can do that with an experienced North Carolina, Arden, or Asheville plumbing company depending on where you’re located.

 Do not add hardwood flooring as these are the worst option for the basement as the basement tends to attract moisture and the wood flooring will be damaged in no time.
 You can go for vinyl or laminate, this is very much low maintenance and long-lasting.
 Many laminate options offer the hardwood look at lower cost and more durability.